 The Annual Boston Mardi Gras Ball

-Twenty-five years strong, the Legendary Vudu Krewe does R&B from New Orleans.
+Twenty-seven years strong, the Legendary Vudu Krewe does R&B from New Orleans.
 Their Annual Boston Mardi Gras Ball is a Boston music tradition, with special guests that read like a who's-who of Boston rock (Tanya Donelly to Gary Cherone; Holly Brewer to Barrance Whitfield; and Casey Desmond to Willie Loco Alexander).

 Once upon a time there was an explosion of small regional recording studios from all over America.
 Musicians, out the juke joints, dance halls, or churches—and seemingly not self-conscious about their distinctive way of playing—walked into small recording studios to set their music down in recordings.
 This was the original era of underground indie pop music.